- General Information

 Where deadlines are marked '*' below, see the Postgraduate Calendar on the Philosophy website for the exact dates

-- a brief initial meeting with the supervisor for orientation, general advice, guidance on reading
+-An initial meeting with the supervisor for orientation, general advice, guidance on reading

 The student would then submit the final version without further supervision.